jongchank/giraffe/README.md

 - Each giraffe has a unique spot pattern, like fingerprints
 - They only need 5-30 minutes of sleep per day
 - A giraffe's tongue can be up to 20 inches long!
+- Baby giraffes are called calves and can stand within an hour of being born!